rymiwe/weather_forecast_app/README.md

      2. After registering, go to your API keys section: https://home.openweathermap.org/api_keys
      3. Copy your API key (or create a new one)
    - Note: The application includes a mock weather service that works without an API key for development/testing
+   - Configure other environment variables as needed (see Configuration section below)

 5. Load sample data (optional):
    ```